 - Working in batches, dredge the cod strips in flour (1st bowl), then coat with egg (2nd bowl), then cover in Panko crumbs (3rd bowl).

-- Place breaded strips evenly around the wire racks inside the roasting pans.
+- Place breaded strips evenly on the wire racks inside the roasting pans.

 - Once all are breaded and on racks, bake for 8 minutes.
 Flip and bake on the other side for another 6 minutes, then transfer to the broiler for about a minute (just until some of the crumbs begin turning a darker brown).
 Watch these very closely to prevent burning.